sboesebeck/morphium/MorphiumDoku.md

     queryObject.sort(FIELD_TO_SORTBY);`

 As field name you may either use the name of the field as it is in mongo or the name of the field in java.
-If you specify an unknown field to *Morphium*, a runtimeexception will be raiesed.
+If you specify an unknown field to *Morphium*, a `RuntimeException` will be raised.

 For definition of the query, it's also a good practice to define enums for all of your fields.
 This makes it hard to have mistypes in a query:

     public class MyEntity {
+      private MorphiumId id;
+      private Double value;
+      private String personName;
+      private int counter;
-      //.... field definitions
+      //.... field accessors
       public enum Fields { id, value, personName,counter, }
     }